 - Swap Plastic Puffs & Mitts For Flannels & Cloths.
 The word 'flannel' might leave you feeling a bit queasy, but these veterans of the past are the ultimate washable, reusable cloth and will do a mighty fine job of giving you a rub down!

-If you are flannel-less or would like something specifically fit for purpose, then you might want to check out my chosen range of cloths and wipes at TWH; from a Fabric Body Puff and Bamboo Wipes to Organic Cotton Make Up Wipes and new Hemp Cloths.
-All washable, and eventually, compostable.
+If you are flannel-less or would like something specifically fit for purpose, then you might want to check out my chosen range of cloths and wipes at TWH.

 - Swap Liquid Shampoo For Solid Shampoo.
 Shampoo soaps take a bit of getting used to as you have to give your hair time to adjust.
 Working up a lather can be a workout in hard water areas (if you've got a water softener you're sorted!).
 It is worth persevering as your hair's natural oils (not to be confused with grease) will return!

-At The Wise House, after much trial and error I settled on Beauty Kubes, natural shampoo kubes made in Cornwall, UK.
+At The Wise House, after much trial and error I settled on the excellent solid shampoo and conditioner by Zero Waste Path.
+UK.
 Plastic-free packaging - yey!
 (But alas in the imperfect world of trying to be eco, my 12 year old daughter is still stuck on her Pantene #workinprogress).

 - Swap Your Unnatural Toothpaste For Natural Toothpaste.
 This is a simple swap, but a big one for some people.
 The Georganics Toothpaste that I stock doesn't contain fluoride, using other natural minerals and ingredients (like coconut oil) to keep mouth and gums clean.

 My personal experience is entirely positive, after one years use, and I have had the 'all clear' from the dentist.
 It comes in an attractive glass jar, which will look a lot more designery on your shelf than a tube of Colgate...